FAQ

 Frequently Asked Questions

-Q: What if I have no rowing experience?
+Q: What if I have no experience?

 Q: Is there a body height or size required for rowing?

-No. You can join as long as you come with the attitude that you want to actively participate and support the Team.
+No. The most successful rowers come ready to participate and support their team.
 There are no individual stars; this is truly a team sport.
-This means not missing practices (without the coach's approval), training hard, following the coach's instructions, supporting Team fundraising events, and complying with all the registration requirements.
+This means not missing practices (without the coach's approval), training hard, following the coach's

 Yes.
 Varsity letters are awarded for efforts during the competitive regatta season.
-These are presented at our end of year award ceremony.
-The coaches have developed lettering criteria and those requirements are listed in the West Springfield Crew Handbook.
+These are presented at our end-of-year award ceremony.
+The coaches have developed lettering criteria, and those requirements are listed in the West Springfield Crew Handbook.

 Q: How big is the team?